 How many keto cookies can I eat?

 This makes 8 sandwich cookies.
-Since they are 2 cookies plus a couple of tbsp of icing I would say a serving would be 1 sandwich cookie.
+Since they are 2 cookies plus a couple of tablespoon of icing I would say a serving would be 1 sandwich cookie.
 My cookies are dark because the maple extract I used was dark.
 If you use a lighter colored extract you will have lighter cookies.

 How to Store Low Carb Baked Goods